38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 lapwinglabs/x-ray                          2713
 The next web scraper.
-See through the <html> noise.
+See through the &lt;html&gt; noise.

 mailru/FileAPI                             2708
 FileAPI — a set of  javascript tools for working with files.
 Multiupload, drag'n'drop and chunked file upload.
 Images: crop, resize and auto orientation by EXIF.